Graph Neural Networks for Fast Contingency Analysis of Power Systems

-The physics loss described in \eqref{eq:pinnloss} is added to both the GDNN and EVGNN architectures therefore resulting in the Physics-Informed GuideD Neural Network (PI-GDNN) Physics-Informed Edge Varrying Graph Neural Network (PI-EVGNN).
+The physics loss described in \eqref{eq:pinnloss} is added to both the GDNN and EVGNN architectures therefore resulting in the Physics-Informed Guided Dropout Neural Network (PI-GDNN) Physics-Informed Edge Varying Graph Neural Network (PI-EVGNN).
 Figure \ref{fig:arc} presents an illustration of the solution architectures adopted for the PI-GDNN and PI-EVGNN frameworks.
-Both these topology-aware NN models are trained to evaluate the AC power flow model for various power networks as detailed in Section IV.